You may find yourself flying into Kuala Lumpur on a layover in South East Asia, or it may be your first stop to backpacking Malaysia.

 Final Thoughts on Where to Stay in Kuala Lumpur

-KL can be a chaotic, spread out city, or it could be an excellent introduction to backpacking Malaysia and your first South East Asia experience.
+KL can be a chaotic, spread out city, or it could be an excellent introduction to Malaysia before moving on to its more beautiful and less urban areas.
 City explorers will love how much there is to do in KL.

 Our insider neighborhood guide on where to stay in Kuala Lumpur will help you pick the best accommodation for your trip!
 To recap, our favorite hostel is BackHome Kuala Lumpur near Chinatown.
 Our favorite hotel is The Yard Boutique Hotel an awesome hotel near all of the action.